den-wdi-1/control-flow/readme.md

 - Replace the previous rule: now riders under 12 must be accompanied by an adult.
 - If the boss isn't looking, you can sneak in!
 - Riders with a park pass get in free.

+Take 6 minutes to work on this.
+After minute 4, I'll start working on the excercise with my solution.
 [Solution](/solution.js)

 ### Ternary Operator
 You can think about the ternary operator as a concise "if-else in one line":